Pierre Garçon: Indianapolis Colts

+Despite Peyton Manning being out the entire 2011 season due to injury, Garçon had his best season with the Colts.
+In Week 4 against the Buccaneers, he had two receptions for 146 yards and two touchdowns in the loss.
+In the following game, he had five receptions for 125 yards and two touchdowns in the loss to the Chiefs.
+In Week 13 against the Patriots, he had nine receptions for 150 yards and two touchdowns in the loss.
+He started in all 16 games of the season and recorded 70 receptions, 947 receiving yards, and six touchdowns.

 Washington Redskins

 2012 season

 On March 13, 2012, Garçon signed a five-year $42.5 million, $20.5 million guaranteed, contract with the Washington Redskins.

 He was the Redskins' first free agent signing for the 2012 season.
 During the first OTA of the 2012 preseason, Garçon and Brandyn Thompson accidentally collided into coach Mike Shanahan.
-In the season opening 40-32 win against the New Orleans Saints, he scored the first touchdown.
+In the season-opening 40–32 win against the New Orleans Saints, he scored the first touchdown.
 After catching a 16-yard pass from Robert Griffin III, Garçon ran for an additional 72 yards and a touchdown, which gave Griffin his first career touchdown.
 Despite not playing for the entire second half of the game due to a foot injury, he finished with 109 yards on four receptions and one touchdown.
 After missing several games due to the same foot injury, it was confirmed on October 25 that he had a plantar plate tear in the bottom of his right foot.
 In the Week 12 win against the Dallas Cowboys on Thanksgiving, he would score his second touchdown of the season after catching a 59-yard pass from Griffin III.
 Garçon finished the season with 44 receptions on 67 targets for 633 yards and four touchdowns.